-How will we deal with your objections?
+How will we deal with any objections to a planning application?

-5.32 If, after having considered the information provided, you wish to make comments on a planning application, the Council will deal with these in the following manner.

-5.33 Your comments should be submitted in writing via the on-line comment facility through the planning applications search engine on the Council's web-site.
+- 5.35 If, after having considered the information provided, you wish to make comments on a planning application, the Council will deal with these as set out below. - 5.36 Your comments should be submitted in writing via the on-line comment facility through the planning applications search engine on the Council's website.
 The case officer will consider all representations received as part of the assessment of the application.
 The case officer will then prepare a report on the application, which will include a summary of all representations that have been received, and the Council's response to the comments received.
-The application report will be available for the public to view, but the procedures differ between those case determined by officers' under delegated powers and those cases referred to the Planning Committee for determination.
-For applications determined under delegated powers the officers' report will be available on the Council's website on the Planning Application Search facility - the report will generally be available for inspection around 1 week after the decision on the application has been made.
-If the application is to be considered by the Planning Committee the report can also be downloaded from the Council's website at: http://www2.ealing.gov.uk/services/council/committees/agendas\minutes\reports/regulatory\committees/planning\committee/
+The application report will be available for the public to view, but the procedures differ between those cases determined by officers under delegated powers and those cases referred to the Planning Committee for determination. - 5.37 For applications determined under delegated powers the officers' report will be available on the Council's website on the Planning Application Search facility and available for inspection after the decision on the application has been made. - 5.38 If the application is to be considered by the Planning Committee the report can also be downloaded from the Council's website at: CMIS > Committees > Planning Committee

-These reports will be available for inspection 1 week prior to the Planning Committee date.
+These reports will be available for inspection one week before the Planning Committee date.
 Where a case is to be considered by the Planning Committee, the Council will write to anyone who has made representations to advise them of the date of the Committee meeting, and to inform them how they can register to address the Committee.